 It seems that a large reason for conflict between people results from them seeing themselves as a reflection of their society of choice.
 The thought processes that guide them are those of their society or even of a few other people around them who are, like themselves, part of a 'system', which, as a whole, has different motivations and history to the individual.

-It is essential that each person develops their self awareness and internal identity without any relation to the society or other individuals.
+It is essential that each person is empowered to develop their self awareness, selfhood and internal identity without any relation to the society or other individuals.
 When perceived as autonomous this creates confidence that does not rely on putting other people down, on other people's opinion, or on the need to create a system to activate thoughts and dogmas.